apysais/gaincommerce-nmi-payment-gateway-for-woocommerce/readme.txt

 3. Configure the plugin settings in WooCommerce > Settings > Payments > Gain Commerce NMI Payment Gateway.

 == Frequently Asked Questions ==
-= Does this plugin require an NMI account? =
+= Is this plugin PCI Compliant? =
-Yes, you need an active NMI merchant account to use this plugin.
+Yes.
+Utilizing NMI's Collect.js to tokenize payment data, sensitive information never touches merchant servers.

 = Does this plugin require WooCommerce? =
-Yes, WooCommerce must be installed and active.

-= Is this plugin PCI compliant? =
 Yes.
-It uses NMI's Collect.js to tokenize payment data, ensuring that sensitive information never touches your server.
+WooCommerce 6.8 or higher must be installed and active.

+= Does this plugin require a Network Merchants account? = Yes.
+An active payment gateway account at NMI is required.  <a href="https://www.alliedpay.com" target="_blank">Allied Payments</a>, our preferred provider, can help set up accounts.

-= Is SSL required? =
+= Is an SSL required? =
-Yes, SSL is required to ensure secure payment processing.
+Yes.
+A valid SSL certificate is required to protect customer credit card account information and is a requirement for PCI-DSS compliance.

+ = What information is passed to NMI? =
+Payment account information is only transferred through tokenization to maintain absolute PCI Compliance.
+No sensitive payment information is sent unsecured.

+ = Does this plugin store customer information? =
+No. This plugin does not store any customer credit card numbers or personal customer information.

+ = For additional integration information and support = Visit <a href="https://www.gaincommerce.com/support" target="_blank">gaincommerce.com/support</a>.

 == Screenshots ==
+1. WooCommerce Checkout Page layout
-1. NMI settings page in WooCommerce
+2. Gain Commerce/NMI settings page in WooCommerce
-2. Checkout page with NMI payment option
+3. WooCommerce Order Notes displaying AVS, CVV, Confirmation, and Error codes from NMI.
+4. Dynamic Descriptor settings in WooCommerce (when enabled in NMI)

 == Changelog ==
 = 1.7.6 =